google/ctfscoreboard/README.md

 ### Installation ###

 1. Install Python with PIP and setuptools.
 If you'd like to use a virtualenv, set one up and activate it now.
-Please note that only Python 2.7 is supported at the present time.
+Please note that only Python 3.6+ is officially supported at the present time, but it should still work on Python 2.7.

 2. Install the dependencies:
    pip install -r requirements.txt